froveda/ipsy_shopper/README.md

 - Use [MongoID gem](https://github.com/mongodb/mongoid) as an ODM for MongoDB
 - Use [RSpec](http://rspec.info/) with [FactoryGirl gem](https://github.com/thoughtbot/factory_girl) as the test framework
 - Use [CarrierWave gem](https://github.com/carrierwaveuploader/carrierwave) for attachments
+- Use [rspec_api_documentation](https://github.com/zipmark/rspec_api_documentation) gem to generate API documentation from the test suite

 ## Models
 ### Song